We’ve decided to launch a proper extreme range skills certification program. This is an exceedingly difficult test.

 Maximum time allowed once target emplacement is complete and shooter is near his emplaced rifle is 1 minutes/60 seconds.
 Inside this time you need to get behind the rifle, determine range to target via a ranging reticle (Mil-Dot, MSR, Horus-58, etc…), calculate a firing solution, adjust your sights and fire your shot.
-You pass if you hit within the acceptable target area (Vital Zone).
+You pass if you hit the target.

-The target shall be a steel plate of rectangular or “iron maiden” shape with a main body measuring 12″w x 18″h.
+The target shall be a steel plate of rectangular or “iron maiden” shape with a maximum width of 22″ in any dimension.
 Targets of larger size are acceptable if the target Vital Zone is marked off with masking tape that contrasts with the target.
 The target face shall be fully painted in a high visibility color such as blaze orange, white, yellow or red.
-A hit must chip the paint on the surface of the target to count (so grazing hits on the side can count if the paint on the target face chips due to the bullet impact).
+A hit must clearly remove the paint from the surface of the target to count (so grazing hits on the side can count if the paint on the target face chips due to the bullet impact).
 Spall damage to the paint surface from surrounding dirt/rocks/debris does not count.
 It’s got to be a real bullet strike.

 Once the target has been placed and the range opened for firing the shooter may approach the forward firing position but may not touch the rifle or assume the prone position until the start command is given by the spotter/witness.

-At “start” the rifle shall have the buttstock and bipod on the ground with scope set to normal zero (usually 100 yards/meters) and at the lowest magnification setting, parallax shall be set at infinity, bipod shall be extended to minimum height.
+At “start” the rifle shall have the buttstock and bipod on the ground with scope set to normal zero and at the lowest magnification setting, parallax shall be set at infinity, bipod shall be extended to minimum height.
 The shot must be taken with the abdomen, legs and feet of the shooter touching the ground.
-If you’re using a shooting mat and/or sandbags you can place them at the FFP ahead of time but you may not set the sandbag under the rifle stock or shoulder the rifle in any way or lay behind the rifle until “start” is called.
+If you’re using a shooting mat and/or sandbags you can place them at the FFP ahead of time but you may not set the sandbag under the rifle stock or lay behind the rifle until “start” is called.

-Ballistics calculation applications/tools should be used but don’t have to be.
+Ballistics calculation applications/tools can be used but don’t have to be.

 You are not allowed any test/sighter shots against the test target.

 You may not shoot the test more than once per day unless using a different rifle in a different chambering.

 Ranging must be performed with: riflescope or spotting scope ranging reticle.
 Ranging may not be performed with: Laser rangefinders, theodolites, GPS, Maps or other devices of similar nature that will provide an absolutely correct number without shooter estimation.